 This is the reason why we now have several Wi-Fi systems that can blanket your house with Wi-Fi signal without going through all the pain that comes with using Wi-Fi extenders.
 Two of these systems that are available in the market now are Linksys Velop and Netgear Orbi.

-However, if you have an existing smart home setup with Zigbee or have a smaller home (less than 2,000 square feet), then the Velop might be a better value available here.
+However, if you have an existing smart home setup with Zigbee or have a smaller home (less than 2,000 square feet), then the Velop might be a better value available here for 32% off right now.
 Or, if you can’t be bothered to tinker with placement, the Velop is an easier plug and play solution.

 Contents (Jump to)